Study the very big to the very small. This math is universal.

 You won’t find a better place to study than Waterloo.
 Our Faculty of Mathematics is the largest in Canada.
 Meanwhile, the Department of Physics is one of Canada’s largest and most innovative, and this program comes with a co-op option so students can gain up to two years of paid work experience while pursuing their degree.

 Join a program that fosters curious minds to question the smallest particles, the largest forces, and everything in between.
-Where you'll get the support to possibly win a Nobel Prize in Physics (like Waterloo professor Dr. Donna Strickland) or be part of the team to take the first image of a black hole (like professor Avery Broderick).
+Where you'll get the support needed to succeed (and possibly win a Nobel Prize in Physics (like Waterloo professor Donna Strickland).

 Whatever door you choose, Waterloo offers the key to open it.

-- The degree you earn will be either a Bachelor of Mathematics (BMath) or a Bachelor of Science (BSc).
+- Graduate with a Bachelor of Mathematics or a Bachelor of Science

 What will you learn?